sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

-- Not just sharing one way
+- Not just sharing one way (e.g. Twitter, LinkedIn)
-  - Promoting, Sharing, Communicating what you are working on
-- With entire department (and GC!), not just your branch or your team
+- Enable contributions, from anyone in the World!
-- Open Source
+- Like Open Source communities
   - Thousands of people working together
   - Various levels of contributions
 - Do not force collaboration (see [HBR Collaborative Overload](https://hbr.org/2016/01/collaborative-overload))